How To Become a Bartender in Illinois

 • By: BT Staff

-Considering a move to good old Illinois?
-Or interested in trying your hand at a career in bartending?
-Well, in either case, you will need to know the answer to the question, “do bartenders need a license in Illinois?”.
+Are you considering a move to good old Illinois?
+Or are you interested in trying your hand at a career in bartending?
+In either case, you will need to know the answer to the question, “Do bartenders need a license in Illinois?”.

-In any country across Illinois, you must hold a Beverage Alcohol Sellers and Servers Education and Training (BASSET) certification to serve alcohol due to the 2018 BASSET law.
-The specifications of what the BASSET entails and how it must be conducted are determined jurisdictionally.
+Yes, In any country across Illinois, you must hold a Beverage Alcohol Sellers and Servers Education and Training (BASSET) certification to serve alcohol due to the 2018 BASSET law.
+The specifications of what the BASSET entails and how it must be conducted are determined jurisdictional.

 Who Can Serve Alcohol in Illinois?

 Illinois is a midwestern state bordered by the beautiful Mississippi River.
-It’s famous for its role in the Underground Railroad, as well as for being the first home to McDonald’s and the renowned Route 66.
+It’s famous for its role in the Underground Railroad and for being the first home to McDonald’s and the renowned Route 66.

 Illinois is also home to Chicago, America’s third-largest city by population.
 Chicago is filled with fantastic buildings, many of which house some of the country’s most wonderful restaurants and bars.
 So, how does one go about working in one of these many places?